GitauHarrison/notes/2fa_flask.md

 ```

 I have created an instance of the flask application.
-Additionally, I have instantiated dependencies we have installed in the previous section.
+Additionally, I have instantiated dependencies we installed in the previous section.

 `ngrok` is a tool that will provide us with free public URLs that redirect to our service.
-This will be especially useful when we want to test our application running on `localhost` on other devices, say a smartphone or another computer.
+This will be especially useful when we want to test our application, which is currently running on `localhost`, on other devices, say a smartphone or another computer.
 For security reasons, our computers are configured with firewalls, and are therefore inaccessible.
 If our application is running locally, then we need to find a way to by-pass this.
 This is where `ngork` excels at.
-What I have done here is I have set up ngork to run as soon as we fire up our flask server.
+What I have done here is I have set up `ngrok` to run as soon as we fire up our flask server.

-Our other modules are imported at the botton of the application instance to avoid importing circular dependencies.
+Our other modules are imported at the botton of the application instance to avoid the issue of circular dependencies.

 #### Application Configuration

-Let us now configure our application.
-From the application instance section, you have seen `app.config["START_NGROK"]`.
-All of the configurations needed to run our applications are found in the `config.py` file.
+From the application instance section above, you have seen `app.config["START_NGROK"]`.
+Here, we are referring to the data of `START_NGROK` variable which is found in the config file.
+All of the configurations needed to run our applications will be found in the `config.py` file.

 `config.py: Add Application Configurations`
 ```python